yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 While the scheduler seems to do a fantastic job, not causing any performance loss with Turbo, you still get all the drawbacks and no benefit while using Intel iGPUs.

 We have worked to resolve as many limitations as we could, but since the results are so variable between different vendors and cards, the option will remain disabled by default.
-We strongly recommend everyone to test it.
+We strongly recommend that everyone tests it.
 If it produces a performance gain in a game, it should be consistent across the board.
 At least all desktop AMD users, Big Chungus NVIDIA owners, and the 5 people with an Arc will benefit greatly from it.
-The option can be found in `Emulation > Configure… > Graphics > Advanced, Force maximum clocks`.
+The option can be found in `Emulation > Configure… > Graphics > Advanced > Force maximum clocks`.
 …I still prefer calling it Turbo mode…

 {{< imgs